salski9/tp3Partie1/README.md

 # FirstAngularProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.
+This project is related to the first part of the third 'TP' ( a vous de jouer)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.